gerbera/gerbera/doc/troubleshooting.rst

     --port or -p

 Specify the server port that will be used for the web user interface, for serving media and for UPnP requests.
 The minimum allowed value is ``49152``.
-This can also be specified in the config file.
+This can also be specified in the config file with :confval:`port`.
 If this option is omitted a default port will be chosen, but in this case it is possible that the port will change upon server restart.